Last Updated on July 5, 2023 by Snorkel Ken

 The most critical aspect is how your gear fits.
 Experts recommend that you test by wearing it on your face without a strap and don’t inhale or exhale.
 Try letting it go and see if it stays in place.
 Remember that wearing the gear can change the appearance

 of your face and is critical that you find the best fitting one.
 There is a rubber-like part called the skirt which comes into contact with your skin.
 The skirt is designed to maintain a watertight seal against your skin.
-A loose one can lead to problems such as fatigue, fogging and leaking.
-Leaking skirt means you’ll frequently tread to remove water which can lead to fogging.
+A loose one can lead to problems such as fatigue, fogging, and leaking.
+A leaking skirt means you’ll frequently tread to remove water which can lead to fogging.

-You can choose from a single lens, dual or 3 or 4 lens.
-Others come tempered glass while others don’t have.
+You can choose from a single, dual, or 3 or 4 lenses.
+Others come with tempered glass while others don’t.
 Those with tempered glass are great for diving.
 You may also consider purge valves.
 These are often located at the bottom of the nose gap.
 They allow quick clearing of water in case it gets in.

-Silicone is the most preferred material since it is comfortable, soft and durable.
+Silicone is the most preferred material since it is comfortable, soft, and durable.
 However, it is available in various colors and grades.
-In case you are a photographer, then you need a material that allows light for a great underwater view.
+If you are a photographer, you need a material that allows light for an excellent underwater view.
 Crystal clear silicone is ideal for photographers.

 Some lenses are designed in a way that they improve clarity in dim-lit conditions.
 Such lenses come with special tinting for crispier images while reducing glare.
 In case you want extra clarity, then you may consider the presence of the vision-enhancing coating.